JolinZhang/Note/README.md

 It covers:
 + used SQlite to save data, not saved in internal storage.
-5. use grideView to show notes
+5. used grideView to show notes
-6. take photo or choose Photos from gallery
+6. took photo or chose Photos from gallery
-9. float button
+9. inclued float button
 9. action bar self-design
 ......